kakashidinho/metalangle/README.md

   - [ ] Primitive Restart.
 Metal's primitive restart doesn't work reliably.
   - [ ] Flat shading with last provoking vertex.
 Metal's default is first provoking vertex.
   - [ ] Transform feedbacks.
+- __OpenGL ES 1.0__ is not recommended to be used.
+Its implementation is not actively maintained by original `ANGLE` project and currently buggy/not fully compliant.
 - All basic samples are working.
 - __Almost all of ANGLE end2end tests have been passed__.
 See [List of failed tests](src/libANGLE/renderer/metal/README.md#Failed-ANGLE-end2end-tests).
 - __98% of OpenGL ES 2.0 conformance tests passed__. __90%+ of OpenGL ES 3.0 conformance tests passed__.
 See [Khronos VK-GL-CTS](https://github.com/KhronosGroup/VK-GL-CTS).